glutio/Taskfun/README.md

   SyncVar<ListNode*> _next;
 }
 ```
-You can use `SyncVar<>` in many synchronization scenarios including Compare-and-Set where you want to compare the SyncVar variable with a value and if they are equal sets SyncVar variable to another value.
-This way both the comparison and settign the value are performed as one uninterrupted operation.
+You can use `SyncVar<>` in many synchronization scenarios including Compare-and-Set where you want to compare the SyncVar variable with a value and if they are equal set SyncVar variable to another value.
+This way both the comparison and setting the value are performed as one uninterrupted operation.
 ```
 // if _syncVar is false, set it to true and return true if (_syncVar.compareAndSet(false, true)) {